Cable TV drives results at Time Warner, Comcast

 That point was driven home on Wednesday when Time Warner reported revenue from its cable networks rose 7 percent.
 Comcast, whose cable business is run through its majority interest in NBC Universal, showed a 12 percent increase.

-"As you know, cable networks drive the profitability of NBC Universal and they continue to perform well," said Comcast Chief Executive Brian Roberts, who has staked his reputation on last year's $30 billion deal for NBC Universal.
-"We are investing in programing to make them even more valuable to customers and distributors."
+"As you know, cable networks drive the profitability of NBC Universal and they continue to perform well," said Comcast Chief Executive Brian Roberts, who has staked his reputation on last year's $30 billion (18 billion pounds) deal for NBC Universal.
+"We are investing in programming to make them even more valuable to customers and distributors."

 "The cable networks like USA are firing on all cylinders.
 Unfortunately, the public face of NBC Universal is the broadcast network and that is just struggling," said Sanford Bernstein analyst Craig Moffett.